a month of celebration

-Ever since Carnival ended on with Martedì Grasso, the Catholic Italians have been rigorously observing Lent...this festival is just to lighten the atmosphere a bit with some fun, sweets, tractors, sheep, cattle and games before Easter week is upon us.
+Ever since Carnival ended on with Martedì Grasso, the Catholic Italians have been rigorously observing Lent...this festival, in the province of Arezzo, is just to lighten the atmosphere a bit with some fun, sweets, tractors, sheep, cattle and games before Easter week is upon us.

 Ippodromo San Rossore